luaguides

 Chained lookups stop at the first hit.
 For a + b, if a has __add, that’s used even if b also has __add.
 The metamethod from the right operand is only consulted if the left operand has nothing.

 __gc on plain tables doesn’t fire in pure Lua.
-This is the most reported “bug” in Lua.
-Use userdata or C API tables if you need finalizers.
+This is the most reported surprise in Lua.
+A Lua metamethod for garbage collection only works on userdata or C API tables.
+Use those if you need guaranteed finalizers.

 see also